angadsinghsandhu/Research/Topic Modeling Trends/Reviews/rebuttal_2.md

 2. a single base term.
 3. at least one or more relative terms.

 All further steps are handled by the process itself, given the user knows the number of timesteps (per month in our study) on which the trend should be formed.
+We are also in the final stages of creating a webpage to demonstrate this process and it used only the above mentioned parameters.

 ## Issue #2

-Our paper describes a preliminary set of promising results that can be improved by incorporating more current techniques that utilize attention to give us a finer resolution on embeddings.
+Our paper describes a *preliminary set of promising results* that can be improved by incorporating more current techniques that utilize attention to give us a finer resolution on embeddings.
 We specifically mention in our “Future Works” section our intention to advance the system in this regard.

 Our “Future Works” section states that the next step to our research is using advanced techniques such as *Transformer-based models* to capture word-level attention to create the embeddings, but **does not** take away from the importance of this study, which will build the ***foundation*** for more *advanced* techniques.